MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-change-log.md

 ### Features

 - Enabled new authentication type support for Azure SQL DB and Azure Synapse.
-It uses Azure AD Multi-Factor Authentication to align with the Power BI service.
+It uses Azure Active Directory (Azure AD) Multi-Factor Authentication (MFA) to align with the Power BI service.
 - Enabled connectivity to Dataverse through the SQL data connection.
 This connectivity supports the use of the native relational query designer for SQL.
 - Enabled auto expansion of parameter drop-down to support even the largest item in the list.
 - Enabled better support for multi-value parameter for DAX.